ibm-cloud-docs/openshift/images.md

     ```
     {: pre}

-2. Verify that the `addon-image-key-syncrhonizer` daemon set was successfully created in the `image-key-synchronizer` project in your cluster.
+2. Verify that the `addon-image-key-synchronizer` daemon set was successfully created in the `image-key-synchronizer` project in your cluster.

     ```sh
-    oc get ds addon-image-key-syncrhonizer -n image-key-synchronizer
+    oc get ds addon-image-key-synchronizer -n image-key-synchronizer
     ```
     {: pre}